When and How to Promote Your Employees

 An appraisal or performance appraisal, on the other hand, is a method through which an employee’s performance is judged, evaluated or measured.
 These appraisals are a regular part of the career development of workers and employees and are an integral part of any working organization.
 Appraisals can be both negative and positive.
 While in positive appraisals, the overall evaluation comes out to be positive and may result in a salary increase, a negative appraisal on the other hand is a proof that an employee hasn’t been performing up to expectations and actions are taken to motivate him/her to do so from then onwards.

 A performance appraisal is a periodic and systematic process that tries to assess the performance at work as well as the level of productiveness of the employees.
 This may consider the various achievements, accomplishments, weaknesses as well as the strengths of the employee so that overall results can be evaluated.
+For team leads and executives to get promoted, superiors will check your leadership qualities and skills.

 IMPORTANCE AND BENEFITS OF EMPLOYEE PROMOTIONS